vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 # Prometheus Time Series Database Migration

-If you already have a running Kubernetes cluster and you are interestd on installing the Bitnami Kubernetes Production Runtime (BKPR) on it you may want to migrate the persisted data of your current services to the ones installed by BKPR.
+If you already have a running Kubernetes cluster and you are interestd on installing the Bitnami Kubernetes Production Runtime (BKPR) on it you may want to migrate the persisted data of your services with zero downtime and a minimal data loss.
 In this case, we will talk about the Prometheus Time Series Data Base (TSDB), which contains the metrics that Prometheus scrapped from your services.

 This document describes the steps to migrate the TSDB from an existing Prometheus deployment to the one installed by BKPR.